opencv/opencv/modules/core/doc/basic_structures.rst

     Copies the matrix to another one.

     :param m: The destination matrix.
-If it does not have a proper size or type before the operation, it will be reallocated
+If it does not have a proper size or type before the operation, it is reallocated.

     :param mask: The operation mask.
-Its non-zero elements indicate, which matrix elements need to be copied
+Its non-zero elements indicate which matrix elements need to be copied.

 The method copies the matrix data to another matrix.
 Before copying the data, the method invokes ::

     m.create(this->size(), this->type);

 so that the destination matrix is reallocated if needed.
-While ``m.copyTo(m);`` will work as expected, i.e. will have no effect, the function does not handle the case of a partial overlap between the source and the destination matrices.
+While ``m.copyTo(m);`` works flawlessly, the function does not handle the case of a partial overlap between the source and the destination matrices.

 When the operation mask is specified, and the ``Mat::create`` call shown above reallocated the matrix, the newly allocated matrix is initialized with all 0's before copying the data.